terascope/file-assets/docs/asset/apis/s3_reader_api.md

 This is a [teraslice api](https://terascope.github.io/teraslice/docs/jobs/configuration#apis), which encapsulates a specific functionality that can be utilized by any processor, reader or slicer.

-The `s3_reader_api` will provide an [api factory](https://terascope.github.io/teraslice/docs/packages/job-components/api/operations/api-factory/overview), which is a singleton that can create, cache and manage multiple file sender apis that can be accessed in any operation through the `getAPI` method on the operation.
+The `s3_reader_api` will provide an [api factory](https://terascope.github.io/teraslice/docs/packages/job-components/api/operations/api-factory/overview), which is a singleton that can create, cache and manage multiple file reader apis that can be accessed in any operation through the `getAPI` method on the operation.

 If you are using the asset version >= 2.4.0, it should be used on teraslice >= v84.0